Jupiter Channel, 2025

 20 min 8 sec, Experimental film

 Directed by Soo Hong.
-Sound from royalty-free copyright-free sources.
+Sound from copyright-free sources.

 Recycled footage from the past 15 years is transformed into an experimental dialogue between sound and image.
 Exploring how distortions of time, image, and sound affect the viewer’s unconscious, the film invites you to look again and reconsider perception.